Surrey Wedding Photographer Hylands House The Horah

 Arrange to meet up

 Your photographer will be you throughout the day, so you must get on well and trust them.
 Arrange to meet up and chat about your wedding photography in detail.
 Ask them about their methods and how they get the best photographs.
-If you like something (or don’t like!), you can talk about it now, so there are no surprises.
+If you like something (or don’t like it!), you can talk about it now, so there are no surprises.

 Do you need a Second Photographer?

 Jewish weddings are often action-packed, with lots going on during the ceremony and reception.
 Add in factors such as separate bridal and groom preparations, plus an extensive guest list, and you may want to have another photographer to capture everything.
-Ask your photographer about their arrangements for having a second shooter, make sure they are also an experienced photographer, and consider requesting samples of their images too.
+Ask your photographer about their arrangements for having a second shooter, make sure they are also an experienced photographer and consider requesting samples of their images, too.

 Length of Photography Coverage